gilch/hissp/docs/style_guide.rst

              (len xs))
           "on average.")

+A train of ``)``'s within a line is almost never acceptable.
+A rare exception might be in something like an `enjoin`_, because the structure of the string is more important for readability than the structure of the tree, but even then, limit it to three ``)))``.

-Implied groups should be kept together.
+Semantic groups should be kept together.
 Closing brackets inside a pair can happen in `cond`, for example.